CardiffUniversityComputationalRobotics/social-multi-fed-nav-stack/README.md

 - social_relevance_validity_checking (bool, default: False)

-  Wether or not it is desired to only consider the relevant agents.
+  Whether or not it is desired to only consider the relevant agents.

 - robot_distance_view_max (double, default: 6.0)